jesuslerma/cerouno-html-css/README.md

         <h2>Canción: Every You Every Me</h2>
         <p>
             Sucker love is heaven sent
-            You pucker up our passion's spent
+            You pucker up our passion's spent <br>
             My hearts a tart your body's rent
             My body's broken yours is bent
         </p>

         <p>
             Carve your name into my arm
-            Instead of stressed I lie here charmed Cause there's nothing else to do
+            Instead of stressed I lie here charmed <br>
+            Cause there's nothing else to do
             Every me and every you
         </p>